Anaminus/roblox-library/documents/style-guide.md

 ```

 Throwing an error should be reserved for "compile time" checks (like asserting
-the type of an argument), or when the program gets into an impossible state, or
+the type of an argument), for cases that should be similar to a runtime error
-for cases that should be similar to a runtime error (like calling a
+(like calling a non-function), or when the program gets into an impossible or
-non-function).
+unexpected state.

 ```lua
 function Lerp(from, to, alpha)